cssandstuff/kuaka/content/about.md

 * BA in Japanese (Victoria University of Wellington, New Zealand)
 * Postgraduate Diploma in Translation Studies (University of Auckland, New Zealand)
-* Member (Full) for Japanese to English, of the New Zealand Society for Translators and Interpreters (NZSTI)
+* Member of the New Zealand Society for Translators and Interpreters (NZSTI) - Japanese to English
+* Member of the Japan Association of Translators (JAT)
 * Translations accepted by the New Zealand Transport Agency (NZTA), New Zealand Qualifications Authority (NZQA) and Immigration New Zealand
 * I have been translating since 2003